 3. Who Are the Founders and Do I Believe in Their Vision?

-Understanding the founders and their backgrounds are crucial.
-Is this their first startup?
-Are they new to the industry?
-How do they approach innovation?
-What is their vision for the company?
 The answers to these questions will determine how they run the organization.
 For example, if this is their first startup, are you confident they can successfully and strategically guide the business through uncertainty?

-Founders also typically set the tone and culture of the company early, and their decisions have a trickle-down effect.
-If your values don’t align, consider it an early warning sign that the road ahead could be rocky.
-It's also important to remember that startup culture is inherently different from corporate culture, and you should evaluate whether it is right for you.
+If your values don’t align with the founders’, consider it an early warning sign that the road ahead could be rocky.
+It's also important to remember that startup culture is inherently different from corporate culture, and you should evaluate whether it’s right for you.

 Related: 4 Questions to Ask the CEO